Extra security steps

 It’s important to make sure that no one can access your router (or your admin account) from outside your home network.
 It should only be accessible from inside your network, through the router's IP address.

-Create a guest WiFi network for IoT devices
+• Create a guest WiFi network for your smart devices

 The Internet of Things (IoT) is just another name for smart devices – anything that has built-in technology that means it can connect to the internet.